EksPC/Study-tool/README.md

 JavaFX: Study Tool is developed using JavaFX for the graphical user interface, providing a modern and interactive user experience.
 JUnit: JUnit is used for unit testing to ensure the reliability and correctness of the application's codebase.
 JAXB: JAXB is used for XML data binding, allowing for the serialization and deserialization of data objects to and from XML format.

+### Usage
-Study Tool, you will be presented with the main dashboard containing the focus clock, calendar, and to-do list.
-Use the navigation menu to switch between different features and customize your study sessions according to your preferences.
+Opening Study Tool, you will be presented with the main dashboard containing the focus clock.
+Use the navigation menu, situated to the left, to switch between different features and customize your study sessions according to your preferences.
+In the todo-list section you can visualize both your lists with their tasks, but also a special list called **Today** where you can check for incoming expiration.

 ### Contributing
 Contributions to Study Tool are welcome!
 If you would like to contribute to the project, please fork the repository, make your changes, and submit a pull request.